-Rosemont will divide the Fall semester for the Undergraduate College into two, seven-week terms - a plan known as Two Terms, One Focus.
+Rosemont will divide the Fall semester and the Spring semester of the Undergraduate College into two, seven-week terms - a plan known as Two Terms, One Focus.

-“We have a plan in place to begin the Fall semester with in-person classes on campus.
-However, we realize that the possibility exists that a resurgence of the virus and/or mandates by Governor Wolf may necessitate a return to online course delivery,” said President Boyers.
+“We realize that the possibility exists that a resurgence of the virus and/or mandates by Governor Wolf may necessitate a return to online course delivery,” said President Boyers.

-“Should that be the case, dividing the semester into two terms will allow for a much easier transition and educational experience for our students.
+“Should that be the case, dividing both semesters into two terms will allow for a much easier transition and educational experience for our students.
 I am confident that what we have named Two Terms, One Focus, just one part of the Rosemont 2020 Plan, will ensure a high-quality experience for our Undergraduate College students and our faculty.”

-Boyers also announced that instruction will begin as scheduled on August 24th and that in-person instruction will end on November 24th, just before the Thanksgiving Break.
+The Fall semester began on August 24th and in-person instruction will end on November 24th, just before the Thanksgiving Break.
 Students will complete their final week of courses and exams online.